edgedb/edgedb/docs/stdlib/generic.rst

     Greater than operator.

     Return ``true`` if the value of the left expression is greater than the value of the right expression.
+In EdgeQL any values can be compared to each other as long as they are of the same type:

     .. code-block:: edgeql-repl